Person smiling and looking down at their tablet.

 An independent contractor is someone who maintains an independent business and is available for work.
 Independent contractors must file a Notice of Designation as Independent Contractor (DWC-11-IC) form with the Rhode Island Department of Labor and Training (DLT).

-How much does workers' compensation coverage cost in Rhode Island?
+How much does workers' compensation insurance cost in Rhode Island?

-Estimated employer rates for workers’ compensation in Rhode Island are $1.06 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Rhode Island are $0.86 per $100 of covered wages [PDF].

 • Number of employees